cardano-foundation/developer-portal/docs/native-tokens/minting.md

 You need to adjust the path on your setup and your socket path accordingly.

 ### Improve readability
-Since we've already answered all of the questions above, we are going to set variables on our terminal/bash to make readability a bit easier.
+Since we've already answered all of the questions above, we will set variables on our terminal/bash to make readability a bit easier.
 We also will be using the testnet.
 The only difference between minting native assets in the mainnet will be that you need to substitute the network variable <i>testnet</i> with mainnet.
 ```bash
 testnet="testnet-magic 1097911063"